 - a.
 The proposal includes: - i.
 A line item budget; - ii.
 A narrative that demonstrates how funds will be spent, by whom and for what purpose.
 The narrative should provide enough detail for reviewers to easily understand how costs were determined and how they relate to the objectives of the project.
 There should be adequate justification for budget costs based on current industry costs/standards; - iii.
 A copy of the approved negotiated indirect cost rate agreement must be attached if indirect costs are shown as a budget expense to the project; and - iv.
 If applicable, the budget must show how the costs are going to be allocated for the proposed incentive options.
 It should demonstrate that this grant is only going to fund approved costs; - b.
-The proposal should be cost effective; it must demonstrate that the anticipated results are commensurate with the cost of the project;
+The proposal should be cost effective; it must demonstrate that the anticipated results are commensurate with the cost of the project; - The Agency will give priority to applicants who propose to spend at least 65% of the total requested grant funds on incentives. - c.

-- c.
 Proposals that include hiring a consultant or contracting of work must provide the following information: - i.
 Consultant's name and description of service; - ii.
 Itemized list of all direct costs and fees; - iii.
 Salaries must have the number of personnel including the position title; - iv.
 Specialty and specialized qualifications as appropriate to the salary; - v.
 Number of estimated hours times hourly wage; - vi.
-All expenses and fees directly related to the proposed services to be rendered to the project; - vii.
+All expenses and fees directly related to the proposed services to be rendered to the project;

+vii.
 Applications that are required to issue a bid should provide a narrative explaining the requirements and provide a reasonable estimate of Contractual and Consultant Costs;